Loading...

 The price per session can also be affected by the type of training you want.

-Prices for workouts like Boxing or Crossfit can rise to around $60 to $75 per session as trainers need specialist skills to teach these classes.
+Prices for workouts like boxing or crossfit can rise to around $60 to $75 per session as trainers need specialist skills to teach these classes.

 If you want your package to come with a tailor-made nutrition plan, expect to pay more for this additional service.